lhestermeyer/yelp/README.md

 The model is not well-trained.
 It has difficulties detecting the right categories.
 By adding more irrelevant words to the stop-word list, this should improve.
 However, training and adapting the LDA is a pain, as you have to manually reassign topic names every time.

 In future works, I would rather work with word-embeddings and clustering to generate topics.
-I have not done that in this occasion, because I wanted to spare some RAM.
+I have not done that in this occasion, because I wanted to spare some RAM and time was limited.

 ## Task description